 Following the egg retrieval procedure, you will be contacted and will receive an update of the status of your embryos.
 The day after the aspiration (24 hours) you will find out how many eggs have fertilized.
 On day two (48 hours after aspiration) you will be informed of how many fertilized eggs (zygotes) are dividing and the number of normal appearing zygotes.
 On day three we will decide to either transfer the embryos or grow them to the Blastocyst day 5 or perform genetic testing.

 We will contact you to schedule the embryo transfer date.
 The options are a day three transfer or a day five transfer (blastocyst transfer).
 The final decision is made on day three (72 hours) when we will make an assessment together as to the best option for you with respect to an embryo transfer date (day three versus day five).

 After the embryo transfer you will be asked to stay on bed rest for one day and stay home for an additional two days of rest.
 You will be asked to continue your progesterone supplementation until the confirmatory pregnancy tests are done 10 to 12 days later.
 If we are blessed with a positive pregnancy test, you will need to continue the progesterone for the first 11 to 12 weeks of pregnancy.

 Contact us with IVF Questions

-The IVF process can seem daunting to some of our patients who are entering their first cycle, but rest assured that each board-certified fertility specialist at our Sherman Oaks and Beverly Hills fertility centers understands your concerns and is ready to support you through every step of the way.
+The IVF process can seem daunting to some of our patients who are entering their first cycle, but rest assured that each board-certified fertility specialist at our Sherman Oaks, Beverly Hills, and Mexico fertility centers understands your concerns and is ready to support you through every step of the way.
 We understand that you and your partner may have questions about the IVF process.
 If you would like more information, please contact us to schedule an informative consultation with an IVF expert.